 - Current Dynatrace versions require DC RUM 2017 Service Pack 5 or newer.

 - Starting with NAM 2018, the single sign-on functionality between NAM and Dynatrace is available if you use the same external SSO provider for both NAM and Dynatrace.

 - You can send data from multiple NAM Servers to a single Dynatrace environment or cluster.
 To do this, ensure that the NAM servers don’t overlap in their service reporting because the Dynatrace SaaS/Managed isn’t capable of deduplicating the data.

 - Dynatrace SaaS/Managed currently only reports aggregate user metrics.
 There's currently no visibility into real user experience or user-action performance .

-- Although it's technically possible to export data from one CAS to multiple Dynatrace SaaS/Managed instances, we recommend that you add only a single data destination to the CAS.
+- Although it's technically possible to export data from one NAM Server to multiple Dynatrace SaaS/Managed instances, we recommend that you add only a single data destination to the NAM Server.